pantheon-systems/wp-redis/readme.txt

 == Changelog ==

+= 0.4.0 (March 23, 2016) =

+* Introduces `wp redis-cli`, a WP-CLI command to launch redis-cli with WordPress' Redis credentials.
+* Bug fix: Ensures fail back mechanism works as expected on multisite, by writing to sitemeta table instead of the active site's options table.
+* Bug fix: Uses 'default' as the default cache group, mirroring WordPress core, such that `$wp_object_cache->add( 'foo', 'bar' )` === `wp_cache_add( 'foo', 'bar' )`.

 = 0.3.0 (February 11, 2016) =

 * Introduces opt-in support for Redis cache groups.
 Enable with `define( 'WP_REDIS_USE_CACHE_GROUPS', true );`.
 When enabled, WP Redis persists cache groups in a structured manner, instead of hashing the cache key and group together.